Custom Scoring Functions: Engineering Production-Grade Relevance Overrides

 Pipeline Integration & Pre-Processing Dependencies

 Effective scoring requires deterministic input normalization.
-Before query execution, the indexing pipeline must align with Multi-Language Analyzers to ensure consistent token boundaries.
-For multilingual deployments, Setting up language-specific tokenizers prevents scoring drift caused by uneven character n-gram generation.
+Before query execution, the indexing pipeline must apply language-specific analyzers to ensure consistent token boundaries.
+For multilingual deployments, configuring per-field tokenizers with explicit language filters prevents scoring drift caused by uneven character n-gram generation.

 Execute these steps to prepare the pipeline: